Strawberry Fields Animal Rescue Illinois

-As far as judgment goes it doesn't tend to be very productive — and there’s a big difference between a genuine desire to educate, set an example, and maybe plant some seeds versus wanting to feel superior or unfairly gate-keep.
+Standing in judgement of pet owners doesn't save the lives of animals and doesn't help owners we think might be less than "perfect".
+There’s a big difference between a genuine desire to educate, set an example, and plant a seed versus wanting to feel superior or unfairly gate-keep.

 One Health Integration

-One Health Integration focuses on highlighting the Human-Animal Bond (HAB) when considering how to best support the health and well-being of humans, animals, and their communities.
-To achieve the best outcome for people, animals, and the environment in a shared ecosystem we need to offer successful public health interventions with cooperation between professionals in all three sectors.
+One Health Integration focuses on highlighting the Human-Animal Bond (HAB) when we consider how to best support the health and well-being of humans, animals, and their communities.
+To achieve the best outcome for people, animals, and the environment we need to offer successful public health interventions with cooperation between professionals in all three sectors.

 Pet Mutual Aid

-As our industry moves more and more toward a community-based model, we can see how animal welfare readily fits into this vision.
-Heather Own from Chicago's own One Tail At A Time said “It used to be that we would never ask anyone if we could help them keep their animal because the people who coming in to surrender them were bad people.
+As our industry moves toward a community-based model, we can see how animal welfare readily fits into this vision.
+Heather Owen from Chicago's own One Tail At A Time said, “It used to be that we would never ask anyone if we could help them keep their animal because the people coming in to surrender them were bad people.
 We subscribed to the industry wide notion that people who couldn’t afford pets shouldn’t have them.”